Atlanta Motorcycle Accident Lawyers

 John B. – personal injury client

 An aggressive and knowledgeable injury attorney will work to see that medical costs, lost wages (including those in the future) and in certain cases, emotional pain and suffering are all sought after.
-Recent statistics from the National Highway Safety Administration (NHTSA) show us that more than 103,000 persons were injured and 5,154 killed in motorcycle accidents, in just one year.
+Recent statistics from the National Highway Safety Administration (NHTSA) show us that more than 103,000 persons were injured and 5,154 killed in motorcycle collisions, in just one year.
 Riders need someone who will look out for their rights and fight for just compensation on their behalf.
 Trike accidents are also the cause of serious injuries, resulting from defective manufacture of the trike or inadequate training by the establishment renting this glider out to the general public.

 Upholding the Rights for Motorcyclists in Alpharetta, Atlanta and ALL Georgia